KnapsackPro/docs.knapsackpro.com/_posts/2021-04-08-how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec.md

 {% endraw %}
 {% endhighlight %}

-You can see for RSpec we also use a `knapsack_pro` Ruby gem flag `KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES`.
+You can see that for RSpec we also use a `knapsack_pro` Ruby gem flag `KNAPSACK_PRO_RSPEC_SPLIT_BY_TEST_EXAMPLES`.
 It allows to automatically [detect slow test files and split them between parallel jobs](https://knapsackpro.com/faq/question/how-to-split-slow-rspec-test-files-by-test-examples-by-individual-it?utm_source=docs_knapsackpro&utm_medium=blog_post&utm_campaign=how-to-run-ruby-on-rails-tests-on-github-actions-using-rspec).

-You can learn more about it in a separate article about [how to run slow RSpec files on Github Actions with parallel jobs by doing an auto split of the spec file by test examples](/2020/how-to-run-slow-rspec-files-on-github-actions-with-parallel-jobs-by-doing-an-auto-split-of-the-spec-file-by-test-examples).
+You can learn more about it in a separate article explaining [how to run slow RSpec files on Github Actions with parallel jobs by doing an auto split of the spec file by test examples](/2020/how-to-run-slow-rspec-files-on-github-actions-with-parallel-jobs-by-doing-an-auto-split-of-the-spec-file-by-test-examples).

 ## Full YML config for Github Actions and Ruby on Rails project